Make cities and human settlements inclusive, safe, resilient

 identification from passengers.
 Our support for sustainable transportation also includes

-promotion of bicycling and a new DART station to be introduced on campus in 2022.
+promotion of bicycling and a new DART station to be introduced in 2026.

 Bicycle Friendly University